-What Pope Francis’s comments about gay families could mean for LGBTQ attitudes worldwide
+What Pope Francis’s comments about gay families could mean for LGBTQ people worldwide

 “There’s no doctrine involved in how civil law might or might not recognize various types of friendships and allow certain legal benefits,” he said.
 “The bridge too far for Catholic doctrine is what we know as sacramental marriage.”

 Even if the pope’s statements don’t lead to any change from within the Catholic Church, his words could still have a profound impact in shaping attitudes among Catholics worldwide, particularly in countries where the papacy carries more weight.
-It could help move the conversation in Latin American countries such as Chile and Peru, and in parts in Asia, Reynolds said.
+It could help move the conversation in Latin American countries such as Chile and Peru, Corrales sad, and in parts of Asia, according to Reynolds.

 Francis’s statements also have the potential to weaken the organized opposition to gay rights just outside of Vatican City in Italy, where same-sex marriage is still not legal, said Gabriele Magni, an assistant professor of political science at Loyola Marymount University and an expert on LGBTQ representation.
 Italians took to the streets last weekend in clashing protests over a bill that would make anti-LGBTQ violence a hate crime.

-With the Pope’s statement about a gay couple’s right to a family, Magni said, he is “attacking the most important argument against same-sex unions.”
+With the pope’s statement about a gay couple’s right to a family, Magni said, he is “attacking the most important argument against same-sex unions.”
 Opposition is often framed as an effort to protect the traditional family unit.

 “This argument,” Magni said, “is not as strong anymore.”